Volunteer Program

 The Alaska Zoo is proud to provide a volunteer opportunity for young adults ages 13-15.
 This is perfect for those who are considering a future career with animals, zoos, education, or for those just looking for a fun volunteer opportunity!
 Volun-teens will have a chance to gain valuable experience and learn skills to help them in their future careers including responsibility, public speaking, how to work well with others and animal knowledge.
 Most people who work in zoos or related fields start by volunteering.
 Those who are still interested in volunteering after they turn 16 can transition into our regular Volunteer Program.

-Volun-teen Timeline:
+Volun-teen Summer Program Timeline:

-• March 2024 – Application period opens
+• March 2024 – Applications open

-• April 17th-May 1st – Applications reviewed
+• April 18 – Applications due

-• August 8th – Last day
+• August 8 – Last day of summer program

 For all volunteer opportunities listed above, the final determinations made regarding a volunteer’s placement in the program will be at the discretion of the Volunteer Coordinator.
 Volunteers are encouraged to be independent, with no parental supervision required while performing their volunteer duties.